-We utilize three domains, including the Predator-Prey [35], Traffic Junction [37] and complex Google Research Football environment [19], to evaluate the utility of proposed communication protocol.
-Predator-Prey and Traffic Junction are common MARL benchmarks [7, 37].
+We utilize three domains, including the Predator-Prey [34], Traffic Junction [36] and complex Google Research Football environment [19], to evaluate the utility of proposed communication protocol.
+Predator-Prey and Traffic Junction are common MARL benchmarks [36, 7].
 Google Research Football (GRF) presents a difficult challenge, as it has sparse rewards, stochasticity, and adversarial agents.

-5.1 Predator-Prev
+5.1.
+Predator-Prey

-We utilize the predator-prey environment from Singh et al. [35].
+We utilize the predator-prey environment from [34].
 Here, there are N predators with limited visions searching for a stationary prey.
 The predators can take actions up, down, left, right or stay.
-We utilize the "mixed" mode of Predator-Prey in which the predator incurs a reward -0.05 for each time step until the prey is found.
+We utilize the "mixed" mode of Predator-Prey in which the predator incurs a reward -0.05for each time step until the prey is found.
 An episode is defined as successful if all the predators find the prey before a predefined maximum time limit.
 We create two levels of difficulty in this environment.
 The difficulty varies as the grid size, and the number of predators increase, as more coordination is required to achieve success.
 The corresponding grid sizes and the number of predators are set to 10×10 with 5 predators and 20×20 with 10 predators.
 We define a higher-performing algorithm in this domain as one that minimizes the average steps to complete an episode.